brand-it/openkick/README.md

 [See the docs](https://github.com/ankane/searchjoy) for how to install and use.
 Focus on top searches with a low conversion rate.

-Searchkick can then use the conversion data to learn what users are looking for.
+Openkick can then use the conversion data to learn what users are looking for.
 If a user searches for “ice cream” and adds Ben & Jerry’s Chunky Monkey to the cart (our conversion metric at Instacart), that item gets a little more weight for similar searches.
 This can make a huge difference on the quality of your search.

 Add conversion data with: